Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_manager_manual.en-US.md

 * **Stop downloading if free disk space is less than** - Sets the threshold % for stopping downloads when disk space is low.
 * **Sleep Mode** - Sets the system's sleep mode while the Chzzk Clip Manager is running.
 * **Performance Level** - Specify the performance of the system where Chzzk Clip Manager is currently running.
 If you encounter errors due to timeouts when adding or refreshing clips, try lowering the performance level by one step and attempt again.
+* **Save metadata based on clip information** - Checks to save metadata based on clip information.

 ### Downloader